 Significant service divisions

 |Technology||The service division is responsible for the secure and cost-effective operation of airport infrastructure.
 Among other things, this includes the supply of energy and heating/refrigeration, maintenance of buildings and airport specific equipment as well as vehicle management for series vehicles and handling equipment.
 This division also plays a significant role in implementing Munich Airport’s CO₂ strategy as part of its energy management.|

-In total less than five percent of the Group's external sales are accounted for by activities of Participations, Services & External Business.
+In total less than 5 percent of the Group’s external sales are accounted for by activities in the Participations, Services & External Business (excluding ground handling).
 Therefore, the economic development of this business unit is not explained in detail.
 In contrast, the developments regarding the ground handling services of the Group have been incorporated in the sections on Aviation.

 Control system and values management

 Munich Airport measures the performance of its managers using financial and non-financial indicators.
 In doing so, it focuses on indicators that measure corporate sustainability and quality.
 Accordingly, earnings before taxes (EBT) give the economic, CO2 reductions the ecological, and the employee retention index the social perspective of traditional sustainability management.
 With the Passenger Experience Index (PEI), the airport measures the achievement of its quality targets, which are designed as a strategic approach towards improving customer satisfaction.
 FMG surveys internal and external interest groups every year to determine and regularly affirm the relevance of the performance indicators for stakeholders.